strimzi/proposals/088-rebalance-progress-status.md

 Knowing things like how much time an ongoing partition rebalance has left to take and how much data an ongoing partition rebalance has left to transfer helps users understand the cost of an ongoing partition rebalance.
 This information helps users decide whether they should continue or cancel an ongoing rebalance, and know when future operations will be able to be safely executed.

-Further, having this information readily available and easily accessible via Kubernetes primitives, allows users and third-party tools like the Kubernetes CLI or Strimzi Console to easily track the progression of a partition rebalance.
+Further, having this information readily available and easily accessible via Kubernetes primitives, allows users and third-party tools like the Kubernetes CLI or StreamsHub Console to easily track the progression of a partition rebalance.

 ## Proposal

-This proposal extends the status section of the `KafkaRebalance` custom resource to include a `progress` section with a nested `rebalanceProgressConfigMap` field that references a `ConfigMap` that contains information related to an ongoing partition rebalance.
+This proposal extends the status section of the `KafkaRebalance` custom resource to include a `progress` section with a nested `rebalanceProgressConfigMap` field.
+This field will reference the `KafkaRebalance`'s existing `ConfigMap`, which will be enhanced to contain information related to an ongoing partition rebalance.

-The `progress` section of the `KafkaRebalance` resource would look like the following:
+The `progress` section of the `KafkaRebalance` resource will look like the following:
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: KafkaRebalance